sinanislekdemir/minik/README.md

 - Main entrypoint for a program is always the `main:` sub module.
 - All variables are defined in the global context of a program.
 - Each sub ends with three dash `---` including the last sub.
+- There is a special sub called `on_exception` which gets called automatically when an exception occurs.
+If `on_exception` is not found in your application, then program will HALT.
+  Also, this won't work if you have compiled Minik with DISABLE_EXCEPTIONS

 Common syntax: